vsellappa/HDF-Workshop/README.md

 In this lab we are going to explore creating, writing to and consuming Kafka topics.
 This will come in handy when we later integrate Kafka with NiFi and Streaming Analytics Manager.

 1. Creating a topic
-  - Step 1: Open an SSH connection to your EC2 Node.
+  - Step 1: Open an SSH connection to your VM as root.
-  - Step 2: Naviagte to the Kafka directory (````/usr/hdf/current/kafka-broker````), this is where Kafka is installed, we will use the utilities located in the bin directory.
+  - Step 2: Naviagte to the Kafka directory (````/usr/hdp/current/kafka-broker````), this is where Kafka is installed, we will use the utilities located in the bin directory.

     ````
-    #cd /usr/hdf/current/kafka-broker/
+    #cd /usr/hdp/current/kafka-broker
     ````

   - Step 3: Create a topic using the kafka-topics.sh script